chayotic/Open-Source-Music-Streaming-Apps/README.md

   A UI focused offline music player.

 - **[Spotube](https://github.com/KRTirtho/spotube)**
   A lightweight, Flutter-based Spotify client using YouTube as a backend.

-No ads, no login required
+No ads, no login required.
 Works on Android and desktop
 ---

 ## iOS Applications